 The Radio Metric services allow a Control Center to receive data involved in orbit computation for a remote spacecraft.

-VALIDATED DATA RADIO METRIC SERVICE TYPE
+TRACKING DATA FILE SERVICE TYPE

-This Service enables a Control Center to receive the data involved in orbit computation as received and validated by a Ground Tracking Asset.
-Validated data include range, Doppler, and Pseudo-Noise ranging results as well as correlated Delta-DOR data.
+This Service enables a Control Center to receive the data involved in orbit computation as received and potentially validated by a Ground Tracking Asset.
+Data include range, Doppler, and Pseudo-Noise ranging results as well as correlated Delta-DOR data.
 Such data are provided to a Control Center within files assembled by the Ground Tracking Asset.
 This Service relies on the following Space Link Interface Standards and Ground Link Interface Standards.

 Radio Frequency and Modulation [RFM] limited to module for “Radio Metric”